cloudflare/cloudflare-docs/content/workers/tutorials/store-data-with-fauna/index.md

 - **weightLbs** - A floating point number that represents the weight in pounds of the product.
 - **quantity** A non-negative integer that represents how many items of a particular product there are in the inventory.

-Documents are stored in the **Products** [collection](https://docs.fauna.com/fauna/current/reference/schema_entities/collection/).
+Documents are stored in a [collection](https://docs.fauna.com/fauna/current/reference/schema_entities/collection/).
 Collections in document databases are groups of related documents.

 For this tutorial, all API endpoints are public.
 However, Fauna also offers multiple avenues for securing endpoints and collections.
 Refer to [Choosing an authentication strategy with Fauna](https://fauna.com/blog/choosing-an-authentication-strategy-with-fauna) for more information on authenticating users to your applications with Fauna.